Bark Review 2025: A Parental Control App With a Unique Approach

 First, we needed to set up a child account by entering their name and birthday, then select any devices and apps we wanted monitored.
 Bark provides straightforward step-by-step instructions, so it was pretty easy to do.

 When playing around the dashboard, we found it to be a bit confusing where certain features were, but it was relatively easy to get used to.
-We had just finished testing Aura Parental Controls and Aura definitely was more user friendly in this area, but Bark wasn't bad.
+We had just finished testing Norton Family and Norton was definitely more user friendly in this area, but Bark wasn't bad.

 Testing monitoring and alerts